ecmwf-ifs/ifs-arpege-coding-standards/index.rst

 and rules presented in this document.

 Guidelines and rules described here are designed to make code easier to read, easier to maintain, easier to extend, and less prone to bugs.
+Rules are also written so as to allow implementation of automatic checking.

 Good code should not require large amounts of comments to be intelligible.
 Nevertheless targetted explanataions of particular segments of interest are desirable.